-Joshua Tree is one of the best places for stargazing in the country (and the planet!)
-The reason is that the Park is located in the High Desert (3000-5000 ft above sea level) and it is located far from major cities (which create light pollution).
+Joshua Tree is one of the best places for stargazing in the country (and the planet!).
+The reason it is dark here is because the Park is located in the High Desert (5000 ft above sea level) and it is located far from major cities (which create light pollution).

 The East side of the park is best for stargazing.
 Out East there is very little light pollution from cities, since the closest major city (looking East) is Phoenix, about 300 miles away!

 To get the best chance of seeing a zillion stars, you'll need to do a little planning before your trip.
 Now, you're probably not a werewolf, so you don't live by the light of the moon, but the next time you head to the park, google "moon phase" to see when the moon will rise and set that night.
 For the best view of the stars - you want to visit when the moon is NOT in the night sky.

 Well, if your goal is stargazing, then you'll want to come near the "New Moon Phase" (It occurs once each month - it is the opposite of the Full Moon Phase).
 The New Moon occurs when the moon disappears for a few days and the night skies are completely dark!
 It is especially dark out East in the park.

 Do not stare at the moon...

 or it will follow you through the night